Khadeen Carrington

-Khadeen Carrington (born October 3, 1995) is a Trinidadian-American basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League.
-He played college basketball for Seton Hall.
+Khadeen Akil Reynold Jr Carrington (קאדין קרינגטון; born October 3, 1995) is an Israeli-Trinidadian-American basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League.
+He also plays for the Israel men's national basketball team.

+He played college basketball for the Seton Hall Pirates.
 The son of former professional soccer player and coach Reynold Carrington, he starred at Bishop Loughlin Memorial High School in Brooklyn, New York.
 As a senior, he led the Catholic High School Athletic Association (CHSAA)'s Class AA division in scoring with 24.2 points per game and was named the Brooklyn Boys' Player of the Year by the New York Daily News.
 Carrington was a highly sought-after recruit and received several college offers, but chose Seton Hall.
 As a junior at Seton Hall, he was named to the Second-team All-Big East and averaged 17.1 points per game.
 Carrington's scoring declined to 15.6 points per game as a senior but he led the Pirates to an NCAA Tournament win over NC State.

-Early life and high school career
+Early life

 Carrington is the son of Reynold Carrington, a former professional soccer player and coach from Trinidad and Tobago.
 His older brother Kariym played Division II basketball.
 Khadeen first started playing basketball at the age of eight.
 Carrington attended Bishop Loughlin Memorial High School and averaged 22.5 points per game as a sophomore to lead the team to the Catholic High School Athletic Association (CHSAA) Class AA intersectional quarterfinals.
 He was an All-City second team selection by the New York Post as a sophomore.
 Carrington competed in Amateur Athletic Union play with the New York Lightning.
 As a junior, Carrington averaged 24.7 points per game and was a Daily News All-City first-team selection.
 He teamed with Mike Williams to lead Bishop Loughlin to a CHSAA 'AA' intersectional championship game.

 Carrington led the CHSAA's Class AA division in scoring with 24.2 points per game as a senior and had one 42-point game.
 He was named the Brooklyn Boys' Player of the Year by the New York Daily News.
 Carrington was also named the CHSAA Player of the Year as he led the Lions to the Catholic Intersectional title game.
 He finished his career with 2,196 points — the most in school history.
-Carrington was ranked the 127th best player in the Class of 2014 by Rivals.com.
+Carrington was ranked the 127th-best player in the Class of 2014 by Rivals.com.
 He received collegiate offers from Iowa State, Dayton, St. John's, Rutgers, Cincinnati, Pittsburgh, Providence, Iowa, West Virginia, South Carolina, DePaul and Hofstra.
 Eventually, he settled for Seton Hall, joining fellow Brooklyn product Isaiah Whitehead.
 He credited his commitment to feeling a connection with Seton Hall coach Kevin Willard and the staff.